Stop Calling Me: Music video

 The music video for the song was filmed at Tom Cruise and Nicole Kidman's ex-penthouse in Sydney, Australia.
-Stacey states "We were looking around to see if they left anything behind.
+Stacey stated, "We were looking around to see if they left anything behind.
 It was a beautiful apartment and we pretended it was ours for the day."
 It was released in January 2002 and shows a man stalking Stacey and Wenitong.
 The video opens up to an answering machine saying "you have fifty-seven messages" then the number of messages on the phone keeps going up.
 It shows Stacey and Wenitong dancing in a house, on a couch and laying on a bed while a man keeps ringing the doorbell holding flowers and chocolates.
-By the end of the music video the messages on the answering machine stops at ninety-nine messages and the man stalking the girls gives up and drops the flowers on a cleaner lady's trolly, the cleaner lady thinks it's for her so she calls him ending the video.
+By the end of the music video the messages on the answering machine stops at ninety-nine messages and the man stalking the girls gives up and drops the flowers on a cleaner lady's trolly, the cleaner lady thinks it is for her so she calls him ending the video.